Raúl Rabadán: Career

-Rabadan's work in cancer genomics has led to the identification of driver alterations in hairy cell leukemia, diffuse large B-cell lymphoma, T-cell acute lymphoblastic leukemia, chronic lymphocytic leukemia, splenic marginal zone lymphoma and glioblastoma multiforme; and to the identification of recurrent alterations, which lead to therapy resistance, using longitudinal data in T-cell acute lymphoblastic leukemia.
-He is currently studying the role of non-coding RNA in cancer.
-Recently, he has been working on the application of topological data analysis to large scale genomic data and transcriptomic single cell data.
+Since joining Columbia in 2008 most of Rabadan's work has focused on cancer genomics approaches to understand tumor evolution and heterogeneity, mostly on hematological malignancies, brain tumors, and uncovering the role of non-coding mutations and splicing variants in cancer.
+His work on hematological malignancies has led to the identification of driver alterations in hairy cell leukemia, diffuse large B-cell lymphoma, T-cell acute lymphoblastic leukemia, chronic lymphocytic leukemia, splenic marginal zone lymphoma among others.
+He has been working on identifying driver alterations in glioblastomas, longitudinal studies of brain tumor evolution under standard therapy and immunotherapies, uncovering the role of clonal heterogeneity in brain tumors, mapping the role of pharmacogenomics in precision oncology therapies.
+He has also been involved in studying the role of non-coding RNA and splicing mutations in cancer.

+He has been leading an active program to bring tools from computer science, physics and mathematics into the study of biological systems.
+He has been working on the application of topological data analysis to large scale genomic data and transcriptomic single cell data.
+He has recently developed foundational models to understand cell type specific transcriptional programs in human cells.

-Rabadan's scientific work has led to more than 200 peer-reviewed scientific publications, including in high impact factor journals (New England Journal of Medicine, Nature, Science, Nature Genetics, Nature Medicine, Cell, among others).
-Several of his results have been featured by the international press, including CNN, the New York Times, the Wall Street Journal, the Associated Press, Reuters International, and The Economist.
+Rabadan's scientific work has led to more than 250 peer-reviewed scientific publications, including in high impact factor journals (New England Journal of Medicine, Nature, Science, Nature Genetics, Nature Medicine, Nature Biotechnology, Cell among others).
+Several of his results have been featured by the international press, including CNN, the Washington Post, the New York Times, the Wall Street Journal, the Associated Press, Reuters International, and The Economist.

 Books

-In 2019 Rabadan together with Andrew Blumberg, a topologist at the University of Texas, published a book Topological Data Analysis for Genomics and Evolution in Cambridge University Press.
+In 2020 Rabadan together with Andrew Blumberg, a topologist at the University of Texas, published a book Topological Data Analysis for Genomics and Evolution in Cambridge University Press.
 The books explores biology in the age of Big Data.
 This book introduces the central ideas and techniques of topological data analysis and its specific applications to biology, including the evolution of viruses, bacteria and humans, genomics of cancer, and single cell characterization of developmental processes.

 In 2020 Rabadan published Understanding Coronavirus in Cambridge University Press.
-The book provides a concise and accessible introduction provides answers to the most common questions surrounding coronavirus for a general audience, including an introduction about the origin and evolution of this virus, the relation to SARS and other respiratory viruses, among other.
+The book provides a concise and accessible introduction that answers the most common questions surrounding coronavirus for a general audience, including an introduction about the origin and evolution of this virus, its relation to SARS and other respiratory viruses, among other topics.